Chaithra-U/LDTool-and-HDTool/README.md

         Extracted hyperedges using different hyperedge sizes

 qMatrix_computation/
-        qMatrix.py will compute the dependency matrix using KDTree and a brute-force approach qFunction/
+        qMatrix.py will compute the dependency matrix using VPTree and a brute-force approach qFunction/
             Functions to compute qMatrix using both approaches